jasonhanks/k8v/README.md

 # Docker Container

 This project maintains a publicly availble container image on the Docker Hub.
+The official container for the latest version is: jasonhanks/k8s:latest

 ## Kubernetes configuration